casey/just/GRAMMAR.md

 Justfiles are processed by a mildly context-sensitive tokenizer and a recursive descent parser.
-The grammar is mostly LL(1), although an extra token of lookahead is used to distinguish between export assignments and recipes with arguments.
+The grammar is mostly LL(1), although an extra token of lookahead is used to distinguish between export assignments and recipes with parameters.

 tokens
 ------